reorproject/reor/README.md

 </p>

 ## About
 **The Reor Project** is a local-first AI application for managing personal knowledge and notes.
-It's designed to be AI-first: knowledge is organised and augmented by AI.
+It uses AI to organize, help write, and answer questions about notes.
+The key difference between something like mem.ai or Reflect Notes is that the AI can run locally and privately.

 ### Hypotheses
 1. AI should be used to both generate and organise unstructured thoughts and ideas.
 2. Those same thoughts and ideas are private.
 AI models should run _locally_.
-3. Documents should be embedded in a feature space and cosine similarity should be used.
+3. Notes should be embedded into a feature space so that similar notes can be compared
-4. When crafting new thoughts or ideas, seeing similar thoughts or ideas can enhance that process.

 ### Features
-- Q&A across corpus of notes.
+- Q&A with your notes.
-- See similar notes in a sidebar within the Markdown editor.
+- Embedding sidebar to automatically connect similar notes.
 - Semantic search.
 - WYSIWYG Markdown editor.
-- Local storage for notes and VectorDB.
-- Filesystem mapping.
-You own your own files.

-### Powered by LanceDB & Transformers.js
-Uses [LanceDB](https://github.com/lancedb/lancedb) embedded vector database for low memory usage and Transformers.js to run [bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) embedding model.
+- Markdown files stored locally.

 ### Getting Started
 1. Download from the [Releases](https://github.com/reorproject/reor/releases) tab available currently for MacOS (Intel & Arm).
-Windows and Linux support coming by the end of the year.
+Windows and Linux support coming soon :)
 2. Install like a normal App.

+### Technologies
+- [LanceDB](https://github.com/lancedb/lancedb) vector database for ultra low latency, low-memory and local vector store.
+- [Transformers.js](https://github.com/xenova/transformers.js) to run embedding models locally.
+- [Llama.cpp](https://github.com/ggerganov/llama.cpp) to run local LLMs uber efficiently.

 ### Importing from other apps
 Reor works within a single directory in the filesystem.
 You choose the directory on first boot.
 To import notes/files from another app, you'll need to populate that directory manually with markdown files.
 Integrations with other apps are hopefully coming soon!

-### Contribute
-Contributions are welcome.
-Help with bugs, features, or documentation.

 ### Beta Phase
 The Reor Project is in beta.
 It is very much stable and usable right now.
 Of course, it won't be as bug-free as something like Obsidian.
 But I am working as hard as I can to make this as good of an experience as can be!
 Feedback and support are welcome on our [Issues](https://github.com/reor-project/issues) page.